docusign/extension-app-connected-fields-reference-implementation/README.md

 ## Setting up ngrok
 ### 1. [Install and configure ngrok for your machine.](https://ngrok.com/docs/getting-started/)
 ### 2. Start ngrok
-Run the following command to create a public accessible tunnel to your localhost:
+Run the following command to create a publicly accessible tunnel to your localhost:

 ```bash
 ngrok http <PORT>